Bridging the Nature Gap in Connecticut

 A Vital Component of Environmental Stewardship

-The planned reuse of the Lake Success site plays a positive role in addressing climate change, supporting environmental justice, improving air quality, and enhancing wildlife habitats.
-Protecting this area is a significant step toward sustainable development and environmental equity.
+The planned reuse of the Lake Success site plays a positive role in addressing climate impacts, supporting local access to nature, improving air quality, and enhancing wildlife habitats.
+Protecting this area is a significant step toward sustainable development and environmental stewardship.

 A Sanctuary for Diverse Wildlife